VY47/vit-attention-rollout-visualizer/README.md

 patch.
 Attention rollout recursively multiplies the attention matrices

-across all layers — accounting for residual connections by adding the
+across all layers, accounting for residual connections by adding the

-identity matrix at each step — to produce a single map showing how much
+identity matrix at each step to produce a single map showing how much

 each patch ultimately contributed to the CLS token's final classification

 decision.

 A local LLM (Llama 3.2 1B, run entirely offline via Ollama) periodically

-receives a structured summary of the attention pattern — which region of
+receives a structured summary of the attention pattern  which region of

-the frame it's concentrated in, and how spread out vs. focused it is — and
+the frame it's concentrated in, and how spread out vs focused it is and

 generates a one-sentence plain-English explanation of what the model

 appears to be focusing on.

-\## Demo
+ Demo

 https://drive.google.com/file/d/1dQDLDotH\_W4v5\_V1dn4MlNxWtq4aRPdN/view?usp=drive\_link

-\## Example run
+Example run

 | Object              | Predicted Label       | Attention Region |